Market Sentiment in Index Trading

 One of the factors that influence stock index movement is the prevailing market sentiments at any particular moment.
-The market sentiment is determined by a couple of things, among the common ones are:
+The market sentiment is determined by a few things, among the common ones are:

-2. Monetary Policies - Such as Interest Rates and Inflation policies such as Quantitative Easing
+- Monetary Policies - Such as Interest Rates and Inflation policies like Quantitative Easing

 Short Term Market Sentiment - Economic Outlook and Economic Data Reports

-Some of these factors will affect the short term market sentiment meaning they will only cause some minor volatility in the market which will only take a few hours or day to fade out.
-These short term market sentiments are best utilized by trader to look for the best entry points for opening trades.
+Some of these factors will affect the shortterm market sentiment meaning they will only cause some minor volatility in the market that will only take a few hours or day to fade out.
+These short-term market sentiments are best utilized by trader to look for the best entry points for opening trades.

-For example an economic report about unemployment rate in the EU zone may show that the unemployment rate went higher by about 1 % which in the short term may cause the EURO STOXX index to pullback because of this short term volatility, but because other EU Zone economic reports have been showing positive data that provide evidence of economic growth in the EU, EURO STOXX index will resume its upward trend direction soon after this short term volatility.
+For example an economic report about unemployment rate in the EU zone might show the unemployment rate went higher by about 1 % which in the short term might cause the EURO STOXX index to pull back due to this short term volatility, but because other EU European Union Zone economic reports have been showing positive info that provides evidence of economic growth in the EU Zone, EURO STOXX index will resume its upward trend direction soon after this short term volatility.

-Most economic data reports will mostly cause this type of short term market volatility.
-The volatility may move the market in any particular direction in the short term, but what matters most is the Economic Outlook.
-For example if the market outlook for EU Zone is positive economic growth, then the general direction of the EU based indices will be upwards despite the short term market volatility caused by economic data reports.
+Most economic data reports will mostly cause this type of short-term market price volatility.
+The volatility might move the market in any particular direction in the short-term, but what matters most is the Economic Outlook.
+For illustration if the market outlook for EU European Union Zone is positive economic growth, then the general direction of the EU based indices will be upwards despite the short term market volatility caused by economic data reports.

 Long term Market Sentiment - Monetary Policy

-The two components of monetary policy are: Interest Rates Control & Inflation Control.
+The 2 components of monetary policy are: Interest Rates Control & Inflation Control.

-These two components determine the economic growth prospects for a country.
+These 2 components determine the economic growth prospects for a country.

 Interest Rates